-When you call 911 for someone who might be having a stroke you might be saving their life.
-Thanks to new treatments in recent years, its's possible for a stroke patient who gets care quickly to not only survive to avoid serious disability.
+When you call 911 for someone who might be having a stroke, you might be saving their life.
+Thanks to new treatments in recent years, its's possible for a stroke patient who get care quickly to not only survive, but to avoid serious disability.
 Fast treatment means they're more likely to return home to family and routines.

 Knowing the signs of a stroke could save your life.

-To discuss or evaluate your heart health call Memorial's Heart Lung and Vascular Clinic (509) 248-7715
+To discuss or evaluate your heart health, call Yakima Valley Memorial's (YVM) Heart, Lung and Vascular Clinic at 509.248.7715

 - In 2018, 1 in every 6 deaths from cardiovascular disease was due to stroke.